 Not all states are members of the eNLC, which has complicated repercussions.
-There are 4 states that are governed by the original NLC as they have not joined the eNLC: New Mexico, Colorado, Wisconsin, and Rhode Island.
-At least three out of the four remaining states have pending legislation for 2018 to join the eNLC.
+There are 2 states that are governed by the original NLC as they have not joined the eNLC: Wisconsin, and Rhode Island.
 The states that do NOT join the compact states are costing traveling healthcare workers an average of $350 per state to work in.
 If you change states every thirteen weeks, this can add up to over $1,000 per year.
 Please note that under the 2018 tax reform you can no longer take a tax deduction on the nursing license fee.

 How does this eNLC affect me, the travel nurse?

-If you are a nurse in one of the four states listed above that have not joined the eNLC but are still compact states, your “multi-state” license will only be valid in those four states as of January 19, 2018.
+If you are a nurse in Wisconsin or Rhode Island, your “multi-state” license will only be valid in those two states as of January 19, 2018.
 You will still need to purchase a license in a compact state regardless of whether or not you are not a resident of a compact state.
 If you live in a “regular” compact state and your state is going compact (like Oklahoma), then you will need to follow up with the Oklahoma BON and follow the steps for registering as a resident nurse.
 If you already live in a compact state that has been admitted to the eNLC, then you should have to do nothing, expect a letter in the mail stating that your “Oklahoma” license has been discontinued because of your Resident Idaho Compact.” (example in my case).

 Can you use a relative’s address?
 Yes & No… where were you living before you started traveling?
 If you lived at home and still have all your “legal” documents sent there, then you should be okay.
 If not, then you need to work in that state to establish residency.
 Usually residency is 6-months in any location.
 Check the state regulations for specifics on your state.
 Yes, there is a difference between a legal residence and a tax home, please refer to TravelTax.com for further information!
 The most important thing… When in doubt, call the board of nursing!!!